mrge-group/banner-http/README.md

 **The "banner" HTTP protocol**

-This project bundles server (Tomcat) and client (HttpClient, Solr) libraries to handle the "banner" HTTP protocol.
+This project bundles server (Tomcat) and client (HttpClient) libraries to handle the "banner" HTTP protocol.
 The implementation is inspired by a talk Etsys [Gregg Donovan](https://twitter.com/greggdonovan) gave at [Lucene Revolution in 2013](http://www.slideshare.net/greggny3/living-with-garbage-by-gregg-donovan-at-lucenesolr-revolution-2013).

 ## What to use for